 In June 1999, the GASB approved Statement No. 34, Basic Financial Statements and Management Discussion and Analysis for State and Local Governments.
-Certain significant changes in the Statement include the following:
+Certain significant areas in the Statement include the following:

-- For the first time the financial statements include: - A Management Discussion and Analysis (MD&A) section providing an analysis of the Agency's overall financial position and results of operations. - Financial statements prepared using full accrual accounting for all of the Agency's activities, including infrastructure (roads, streets, sidewalks, curbs, gutters, etc.) - A change in the fund financial statements to focus on the major funds.
+- The financial statements include: - A Management Discussion and Analysis (MD&A) section providing an analysis of the Agency's overall financial position and results of operations. - Financial statements prepared using full accrual accounting for all of the Agency's activities, including infrastructure (roads, streets, sidewalks, curbs, gutters, etc.) - The fund financial statements focus on the major funds.

-These and other changes are reflected in the accompanying financial statements (including notes to the basic financial statements).
-The Agency has implemented the general provisions of the GASB Statement No. 34 in the current year.
+These and other requirements are reflected in the accompanying financial statements (including notes to the basic financial statements).
+The Agency implemented the general provisions of GASB Statement No. 34 in the previous year.